 Your Home for the Summer

-Stanford Pre-Collegiate Studies staff will share the residence hall assignment for each program during orientation.
 To protect the privacy of all participants, room and roommate assignments are not shared until arrival day check-in.
-Due to the brief duration of the program, roommate requests and room changes are not allowed.
+Due to the brief duration of the program, roommate requests and room changes are not permitted.

 Room Information